AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 2.md

 ## Cooldown

-- [ ] Star - What is one thing you liked about the session?
+- [x] Star - What is one thing you liked about the session?
+Roleplay opportunities, story
-- [ ] Wish - What is something you want for future sessions?
+- [x] Wish - What is something you want for future sessions? - Alternatives to combat
 - [x] Schedule next session

 %%  %%